Skip to main content

 The Acts 6 Filter (aka "Is This Mine?")

-The apostles were approached widows in the community were being neglected.
-This was a legitimate problem, but the apostles declined - delegating the task:
+The apostles were made aware of a growing issue in their new community.
+Certain widows in the community were being neglected.
+While this was a legitimate problem, the apostles declined to take responsibility.
+Instead, they made the crucial choice to delegate the task.

 It is not right that we should give up preaching the word of God to serve tables.
 We will devote ourselves to prayer and to the ministry of the Word.